umbraco/rfcs/docs/0000-rfc-styleguide.md

 ### Layout rules

 We need to make sure, for consistency that we have simple layout rules.
-As a documentation visitor, having the same punctuation and layout improves documentation.
+As a documentation visitor, if the documentation has consistent: tone of voice, punctuation, and simple layout paradigms, it improves the ease at which the information can be consumed and understood.

 ### Method of enforcement